ChristopherRoy1/logitrack/readme.md

   - Similarly, there are no tests to validate the behavior of Logitrack's views

 - SKU Validation
-   - To improve for the efficiency of pick, pack, and shipping, SKU formatting can be added to the application.
+   - To improve for the efficiency of pick, pack, and shipping, a model (or field) to capture supported SKU formatting is planned to be added to the application.
 This would allow clients of the logistics company to force a SKU format on their items.

+- Remove the SECRET_KEY from the `settings.py` file when this application is eventually deployed into production!

+- Update the Shipment & ShipmentItem models to allow for a single shipment to contain items belonging to different companies